Consensys/orion/docs/Configuring-Orion/Configuration-File.md

 ### passwords

 File contains one password per line.
 Include an empty line for keys that are not locked.

-### storage

-Storage for payloads and related information.
-Options are:

-* `leveldb:path` - LevelDB
-* `mapdb:path` - MapDB
-* `memory` - Contents cleared when Orion exits.

-### ipwhitelist

-If unspecified or empty, connections from all sources are allowed.
-To allow connections from localhost when a whitelist is defined and running multiple Orion nodes on the same machine, add `127.0.0.1` and `::1` to this list.

 ### tls